Foxikle/Gadgets/README.md

-# I have abandoned this project it it will not receive any further updates.
-I may make something similar in the future.
+# I have abandoned this project.
+It will not receive any further updates.